ameuleman/HeightMap-GL3.3/README.md

 ## Results

-The original image is from [Chris Bobko](http://niotex.blogspot.kr/2011/09/chaos-complete.html#comment-form).
+The original image is from [niotex.blogspot.kr](http://niotex.blogspot.kr).

 ![raw](/results/city_raw.png)
 *Height map corresponding to the original image*